group6tech/diva-docs/app/v2/articles/delete-project.md

 <p class="tip">
   <strong>Tip</strong>:
-  When deleting a project, the media is not deleted.
-  You should either delete the media using the Avid Media Composer media management tools, or delete the DIVA drive which contains the media (if it only contains media for this project).
+  You can delete multiple projects at once by using the checkboxes to select the projects, then click the <i class="fa fa-trash"></i> <strong>Delete</strong> button below the project list.
 </p>